Have an idea that can beat Instagram or create competition for popular dating apps like Tinder and Bumble? Then, why not just try to wait.

 What is MVP ( Minimum Viable Product)?

-A Minimum Viable Product is that version of a new product which includes basic features of an application, which are enough to get validated learning about customers with the least effort.
+A Minimum Viable Product is a version of a new product which includes basic features of an application, which are enough to get validated learning about customers with the least effort.
 MVP can be an application with only the essential features, a landing page or a service that appears to be automated, but is manual behind the scene.

 MVP offers you a way to: